Energy in Serbia: Renewable energy

-Installed capacity of hydro power is 2,835 MW and as of December 2019. wind power capacity is 500 MW.
+Bioenergy and hydroelectric power were the leading contributors within the renewable energy category, accounting for 67% and 29% of the renewable supply, respectively.
+Installed capacity of hydropower is 2,835 MW and as of December 2019 wind power capacity is 500 MW.
 Serbia also makes use of geothermal and solar energy, currently 27% of Serbia's electricity comes from hydro while 4% comes from other renewables.
 Additional 600 MW of wind capacity is planned by 2030.